apgv/frontend-maven-build/README.md

 # frontend-maven-build
-An example AngularJS multi app front end build with Gulp and Maven.
+An example AngularJS multi app front end build with Gulp and Maven using [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).

 ## More details
 The project is using Maven to build the Java code and Gulp to build the multi app AngularJS front end.